Triplemanía Regia III

-Triplemanía Regia III was a professional wrestling supercard event produced and scripted by the Mexican lucha libre promotion Lucha Libre AAA Worldwide (AAA).
+Triplemanía Regia III was a professional wrestling supercard event produced and scripted by the Mexican promotion Lucha Libre AAA Worldwide (AAA).
 The event was held on June 15, 2025 at Arena Monterrey in Monterrey, Nuevo Leon, Mexico and it featured wrestlers from WWE, which announced its intent to acquire AAA in partnership with Fillip on April 19, 2025.
 However, the deal was not completed at the time of the event (the deal closed on August 1, 2025).
 It was the 46th overall show held under the Triplemanía banner.
 The annual Triplemanía shows serve as AAA's biggest events of the year, serving as the culmination of major storylines in what has been described as AAA's version of WWE's WrestleMania event.

 Production

 Background

-2025 will mark the 33rd year that the Mexican lucha libre company Lucha Libre AAA Worldwide (Triple A or AAA) will hold their annual flagship Triplemanía show.
+2025 will mark the 33rd year that the Mexican company Lucha Libre AAA Worldwide (Triple A or AAA) will hold their annual flagship Triplemanía show.
 Triplemanía is the company's biggest show of the year, the AAA equivalent of WWE's WrestleMania or New Japan Pro-Wrestling's Wrestle Kingdom event.
 Triplemanía Regia III will be the 46th overall Triplemanía show promoted by AAA (AAA promoted multiple Triplemanía shows over the summers of 1994 to 1997).
 Since the 2012 event, Triplemanía has taken place at the Arena Ciudad de México (Mexico City Arena), an indoor arena in Azcapotzalco, Mexico City, Mexico that has a maximum capacity of 22,300 spectators.
 On April 23, 2025, AAA announced that Triplemanía Regia III would be held on June 15.
 The event will feature the involvement of wrestlers from WWE and Total Nonstop Action Wrestling (TNA).